radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 This section describes the failover mechanism for the database connectors.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - The backend servers must be configured for multi-master replication.
-Please check the vendor documentation for assistance with configuring replication for your backends.**
+>The backend servers must be configured for multi-master replication.
+Please check the vendor documentation for assistance with configuring replication for your backends.

 The database connectors leverage the failover server that has been configured for the data source.
 When you configure a data source for your backend database, select a failover database server from the drop-down list.
 The failover server must be configured as a RadiantOne data source.
 See the screen shot below for how to indicate a failover server for the Data Sources from the Main Control Panel.